(*Disclaimer: Joe Rogan sometimes has some divisive opinions, and his views do not represent those here at PodcastHowTo.com.)

 Stamets is a mycologist, author, speaker, entrepreneur, and medical researcher.
 Paul has discovered and named new species of psilocybin mushrooms while also winning numerous awards.

-30% of soil is fungal mass living and dead according to Stamets.
-Even if you don’t like to eat mushrooms, like me, you will be hard-pressed to not find this interview very informative!
+30% of soil is fungal mass living and dead, according to Stamets.
+Even if you don’t like to eat mushrooms, like me, you will be hard-pressed not to find this interview very informative!

 The two discuss entrepreneurial success.
 The reasons why you need to follow your passion have also been discussed.
 Most of you will get a lot from this episode because of its enlightening and entertaining ride.